 Spend a few minutes each week to plan out your breakfasts, lunches, and dinners.
 By having a good plan, you can easily create your weekly shopping list to make sure you buy what you need — and only what you need.

 To create a money-saving meal plan, make sure to review what you already have on hand first.
-Go through your cabinets, pantry, and freezer to make a list of what you have then work on creating a meal plan based on those items.
+Go through your cabinets, pantry, and freezer to make a list of what you have, and then create a meal plan based on those items.

 4. Grocery Pickup